JoaoM10/senkan-server/README.md

 $ node senkan <port>
 ```

-Note: `npm update` is only need on the first time.
+Note: `npm update` is only needed on the first time.

 You can also use `forever` to relauch the server if it stops unexpectedly:
 ```